Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 Spring Mountain Ranch State Park

-The ranch was formerly owned by both eccentric millionaire Howard Hughes and German actress Vera Krupp.
+Eccentric millionaire Howard Hughes and German actress Vera Krupp formerly owned the ranch.
 In addition to the natural beauty, you can explore some of the oldest buildings in Nevada on the property including a blacksmith shop circa 1860.

 Hiking trails can be found throughout the state park and there is a wonderful picnic area with grills and tables to make for the perfect day trip.

-The biggest attraction for this specific park are the Super Summer Theater Events.
-These theatre performances have taken place at the ranch since 1976 in an open-air pavilion.
+The biggest attraction for this specific park is the Super Summer Theater Events.
+These theatre performances have occurred at the ranch since 1976 in an open-air pavilion.

-There are also living history events designed to bring history to life so visitors can view the ranch as it may have looked at one time.
+There are also living history events designed to bring history to life so visitors can view the ranch as it may have looked once.
 These historical reenactments bring some of the past local characters and their stories to life.
-These events take place in the spring and fall (website).
+These events take place in the spring and fall.

 First Creek Trail

-This trail is an easy hike for most anyone who comes across it.
-If you are looking for a great time to have in a beautiful place without much of a struggle, then this hike is right for you.
+First Creek Trail is an easy hike for almost anyone who comes across it.
+If you want to spend some time in a beautiful place without much of a struggle, this hike is right for you.
 As easy as a hike as it is, it isn’t really a trail that is appropriate for mountain biking.

 There is also quite a lot of parking area so you won’t have trouble with overcrowding.
 This is a beautiful area for pictures, particularly near the waterfall when it is lush and green during the spring.